In this article, you’ll find answers to questions like:

 “We’re a free legal resource for the community, so I encourage anyone who may be having a problem with their landlord to take advantage of our services,” Myles says.

 The Palm Beach County School District also offers help for homeless students through the federal McKinney-Vento Homeless Assistance Act.
 The act allows for the district to track homeless students and help them remain on equal academic footing with their peers, says Beth Lefler, a homeless liaison specialist for the school district.

 The school district sends out a questionnaire at the beginning of the school year, but families can call Lefler’s office at 561-494-1569.

 The federal act demands that students be allowed to remain in their school of origin, that they be provided transportation, be allowed to enroll immediately even if they don’t have the required records and that their records must be transferred in a timely fashion.

-As of April 1, 2016, 3,333 students were identified as homeless, Lefler said.
+In recent years, more than 3,300 students were identified as homeless, Lefler says.
 But the number could be much higher because some parents don’t fully share their housing status.

 “It’s a huge stigma,” Lefler says.
 “Also, some parents think [the Florida Department of Children and Families] will come take away their kids and that’s simply not true in most cases.”

 Advocates fighting to end homelessness say the biggest problem is the lack of affordable housing in Palm Beach County.
 Until housing prices drop or the minimum wage increases dramatically, thousands of individuals and families will live in fear of suddenly being homeless.